All individual plants are $4.00 each.

 Sweetly spicy small round pickling pepper from South Africa.
 Crisply delicious.
 Annuum.

 A rare Jalapeno variety.
+Also called Red Snapper, watch out for the bite.
 Annuum.

 HUNGARIAN YELLOW WAX

 By popular demand, the classic pungent hot bananas are here for you.
 Annuum.

 This medium hot blocky pepper came from a friend´s Hungarian mother so I call it the Bussert pepper in her honor.
 She uses it for pickling and canning.
 Annuum.

 Back To Top

 Let there be light!
 Brilliant multicolored small chiles grow upright.
 A stunner.
 Annuum.
 Variety bred by Mario Dadomo (Azienda Agraria Sperimentale Stuard, Parma, Italy).

 Glowing cream colored fireballs that ripen to red.

 Red hot chiles will light an interior bonfire of joy as the delicious heat warms your bones.

 Unique plant with tall fuzzy stems, soft velvety leaves and small Thai-like fruits.